Rules for riding TriMet

 No smoking

-Smoking is prohibited on buses and trains, and where posted at bus shelters, MAX stations and transit centers.
+Smoking of any kind is prohibited on board buses and trains, as well as on all TriMet property including shelters.
 If you smoke, be considerate of your fellow riders by moving away from the shelter or station.